Robbie Keane: Personal life

 Keane married Xposé presenter and former Miss Ireland contestant Claudine Palmer in Ballybrack on 7 June 2008.
 They have two sons, born in 2009 and 2015.
 As of 2023, the elder son was playing for Shamrock Rovers.

 Keane is a cousin of English singer Morrissey, and has himself been noted for his singing skills.
 His first cousin is Jason Byrne, the second-highest goalscorer in League of Ireland history.
 Keane holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
 He achieved his UEFA "A" Licence in January 2016, via the Football Association of Ireland's Coach Education Programme.

 Keane stated his support for the legalisation of same-sex marriage in Ireland ahead of the referendum in 2015.

-Keane and his family are of Roman Catholic faith with him having a crucifix tattood on his upper left arm.
+Keane and his family are of Roman Catholic faith with him having a crucifix tattooed on his upper left arm.

 Keane is an ambassador for the Children's Medical & Research Foundation in Crumlin, Dublin.
 Accompanied by his LA Galaxy teammates, Keane personally presented the hospital with a cheque for $50,000 from the LA Galaxy Foundation and Herbalife on 18 February 2015.

-Keane and his wife Claudine supported the "Our Hospital Heroes" appeal by raising money for front line workers in hospitals across Ireland, by setting up a GoFundme page after a family member was diagnosed with COVID-19 and had to be admitted to hospital.
+Keane and his wife Claudine supported the "Our Hospital Heroes" appeal by raising money for front line workers in hospitals across Ireland, by setting up a GoFundMe page after a family member was diagnosed with COVID-19 and had to be admitted to hospital.
 The GoFundme page has raised over €81,000 as of July 2021.